tanmaytirpankar/alive2/ARM-TODO.md

 # ARM-TV TODO

+- ensure that when we do the ARM side of an i1 store, only 0 or 1 is stored
 - rig llvm-reduce to be a fuzzer
 - refactor so instructions go into separate files and use a proper API
 - support jump tables, requires symbolic register contents